 Second EpisodeJust when the desired goal of shutting out all external stimuli has been achieved or so he thought, a warm voice shook him out of his altered state of consciousness.
 In spite of its gentle tone, the voice triggered a reflex that rippled throughout his body caused by the unexpectedness of his breaking the silence barrier.

-“Welcome to the desert, I was waiting for you and here you are just on time”.
+“Welcome to the desert, I was waiting for you and here you are just on time” the unexpected voice said.
 These words gripped his heart with an uncontrollable anxiety.